 The Knowtbook is my personal digital notebook.
-As the name suggests, it’s where I save my notes including things I’ve learned from personal experience, from reading until my eyeballs nearly fall out and from watching others.
+As the name suggests, it’s where I save notes—things I’ve learned from personal experience, from reading until my eyeballs nearly fall out and from watching others.

 If you want to pick my brain, the Knowtbook is my brain.
 Pick away.

-Here’s a snapshot of what the homepage looks like today (although it’s likely to change at anytime):
+Here’s a snapshot of what the homepage looks like today (although it’s likely to change):

-Now, you may look at that and be perplexed, which is understandable.
+You may look at it and be perplexed.
+Understandable.
 It doesn’t look like much.
-It certainly isn’t fancy.
-But what you don’t see is all the pages and pages of information underneath all those main sections.
+But what you don’t see is all the pages and pages of information tucked away underneath all those main sections.

 The Knowtbook is not like the highly polished products other bloggers put out.
 Those are amazing, but I’ve kept this intentionally simple, and low cost.
 Here’s a video to give you a peek inside: